davecarr1024/irata/status.md

 > "Declare the machine.
 Simulate the intent.
 Test every wire."

-Every layer of Irata now has a structural and testable contract.
-DSL logic, compiler passes, instruction fetch, and execution are all verified.
-There are no shortcuts — only wires and truth.
+Irata is built with structural rigor at every level.
+Hardware declarations, simulation wiring, compiler logic, and execution behavior are all **explicit, testable, and real**.

 ---

 🔥 **The machine runs.
-The fetch is pure.
-The compiler has teeth.
-It’s beautiful.**
+The tests are programs.
+There are no shortcuts.**